NCERT Solutions for Class 10 Science Updated for 2023-24 Free PDF

 - Revision Notes For Class 10 Science Chapter 15 – Our Environment

 - Chapter 15 -Our Environment

 - NCERT Exemplar Class 10 Science Solutions for Chapter 15 – Our Environment

 Chapter 16 – Sustainable Management of Natural Resources

 In the previous class, we have learned about some natural resources like soil, air and water and how various components are cycled over and over again in nature.
 In this chapter, we will look at some of our resources and how we are using them.
-Our resources like forests, wildlife, water, coal and petroleum need to be used in a sustainable manner.
+Our resources, like forests, wildlife, water, coal and petroleum, need to be used in a sustainable manner.
 We can reduce pressure on the environment by sincerely applying the maxim of ‘Refuse, Reduce, Reuse, Repurpose and Recycle’ in our lives.
 Management of forest resources has to take into account the interests of various stakeholders.
 The harnessing of water resources by building dams has social, economic and environmental implications.
 Alternatives to large dams exist.
 These are locale-specific and may be developed so as to give local people control over their local resources.
 The fossil fuels, coal and petroleum, will ultimately be exhausted.
-Because of this and because their combustion pollutes our environment, we need to use these resources judiciously.
+Owing to this and because their combustion pollutes our environment, we need to use these resources judiciously.

 Features of NCERT Class 10 Science Solutions

 NCERT Science Solutions Class 10 is the best resource study material for students as it delivers a wide range of solutions to all the NCERT questions in the syllabus.
 It gives detailed solutions to the three dimensions of science, which are Physics, Chemistry and Biology.
 With the help of the solutions, students can instantly solve their doubts.
 These solutions are designed as per the NCERT curriculum to help students prepare for their Class 10 board exam.
 Some of the features of NCERT Solutions of Class 10 Science are mentioned below: